Neighborhood Power Partners

-Neighborhood Power Partners is a pilot where residents are ambassadors to their neighbors, providing education on the benefits of switching from gas to electricity for our environment, the health and wellness of the community and their families.
+The Neighborhood Power Partners is a pilot program where residents educate their neighbors on the benefits of switching from gas to electricity.

 Residents who have installed gas-to-electric upgrades in their homes will share how these improvements improved the efficiency and comfort of their homes and helped them save on their electric bills.

-This pilot is launching in Curtis Park and Oak Park and will be open to other neighborhoods and businesses in the future.
+This pilot launched in Curtis Park and Oak Park and will be open to other neighborhoods and businesses in the future.

 Neighborhoods